Mount Ommaney, Queensland: Geography

 Mount Ommaney is 15.8 km by road south-west of the Brisbane CBD.

 The Centenary Highway is the eastern boundary of the suburb.

 Mount Ommaney is located on the southern side of the Brisbane River (across from Pinjarra Hills) and the majority of the properties are located on the hill itself.
 A relatively large section of Mount Ommaney is forest that is protected by the Brisbane City Council and will not be developed, this includes the area next to the river that was once a stone quarry.
 Many of the lots in Mount Ommaney are around or in excess of 1000 m2.
 The Mount Ommaney Shopping Centre (27.5491°S 152.9390°E) is located on the outskirts of the suburb and is opposite to the Mount Ommaney Hotel.

 The mountain is 82 m above sea level.
 Homes on the top of the mountain generally have views either to the Brisbane CBD, the suburbs, the countryside on the opposite side of the river or the river itself.
 These houses tend to be very expensive as spare residential land is rare in Mount Ommaney.

 McLeod Country Golf Club (27.5509°S 152.924°E) is in the west of the suburb and has a golf course of 18 holes.
-Alfresco dining on the verandah is available over looking the course and across to the hill and creek.
+Alfresco dining on the verandah is available overlooking the course and across to the hill and creek.